Aging changes in sleep

 - Avoid stimulants such as caffeine (found in coffee, tea, cola drinks, and chocolate) for at least 3 or 4 hours before bed.

-Stimulants are drugs that increase your heart rate, breathing rate, and brain function.
-Some stimulants affect only a specific organ, such as the he...Read Article Now Book Mark Article
+Stimulants are drugs or medicines that increase your heart rate, breathing rate, and brain function.
+Some stimulants affect only a specific organ, s...Read Article Now Book Mark Article

 - Do not take naps during the day.